The Elephant Princess

 The Elephant Princess is an Australian children's television series that first screened on Network Ten in 2008.
 The series is produced by Jonathan M. Shiff Productions.
 A second season began screening in 2011.
-The series revolves around a suburban Australian teenaged girl, who discovers she is the heiress to the throne of Manjipur, a fictional Indian kingdom.
+The series revolves around Alexandra Wilson, a suburban Australian teenage girl, who discovers she is the heiress to the throne of Manjipur, a fictional Indian kingdom.

 Summary

-Alex Wilson thinks she is an average suburban girl living in Melbourne, until her 16th birthday, when exotic visitor, Kuru, shows up in her backyard with a magical elephant, Anala.
+Alexandra Wilson thinks she is an average suburban girl living in Melbourne, until her 16th birthday, when exotic visitor, Kuru, shows up in her backyard with a magical elephant, Anala.
 He informs her she is the heiress to the throne of the magical Indian kingdom of Manjipur.
 With his help, the reluctant princess will master her magic powers and defend her royal inheritance against her devious cousin, Vashan, whilst balancing the pull of both worlds to find her true destiny.

 In the second season, Alex and her family have moved to the Gold Coast.
 Her friend Amanda has followed her there, where they attend university and plan to find a new drummer for their band.
 Meanwhile, in Manjipur, Diva has returned to take over Manjipur and learn the secrets of The Book.